-You’ve decided you want to count people: perhaps to monitor occupancy or calculate sales conversion.
+You’ve decided you want to count people: perhaps to monitor occupancy or raise profits.
 But which type of person counting system to choose?
 There are several options, the most common being:

 - video person counting,

 Which you choose depends on your priorities, which will probaby include:

 The best performing systems achieve over 98% accuracy.
 Make sure though that the accuracy quoted on the manufacturers’ web sites is not just that for perfect conditions.
 Will the system meet your accuracy needs in your specific environment?

 The most accurate systems are the video person counters.
 Here software analyses CCTV pictures and detects people crossing a counting zone.
 These systems can exceed 98% accuracy.